 The wood is treated with natural oil to increase resistance and durability over time.
-The wood types associated with the colours are:

 - 250g soft-wheat “00”